7 Tips to Prevent Harmful Algal Blooms In Your Community’s Waterbodies

-Harmful Algal Blooms (HABs) can occur naturally, but have been a problem for decades due to the negative environmental impacts associated with urban development, mass agriculture and pollution.
-In recent years, private research and greater public awareness around the subject of HABs have brought nationwide attention to dangerous cyanobacteria blooms like the one currently plaguing Lake Okeechobee, the largest lake in Florida.
+HABs can occur naturally but have been a problem for decades due to the negative environmental impacts associated with urban development, mass agriculture, and pollution.
+In recent years, private research and greater public awareness around the subject of HABs have brought nationwide attention to dangerous cyanobacteria blooms like the ones that plague large lakes such as Lake Okeechobee and Lake Erie each year.

 Properly identify HABs

-Properly dispose of organic materials
+Dispose of organic materials

 Apply beneficial bacteria

 By taking the appropriate proactive steps to protect your lake or pond from HABs and nuisance algae, you can help ensure the protection of native plants and wildlife and the enjoyment of your waterbody.
-Through this approach, the ecological balance and natural beauty of your waterbody can be achieved, maximized and appreciated for years to come.
+Through this approach, the ecological balance and natural beauty of your waterbody can be maximized and appreciated for years to come.